5 Extraordinary Egyptian Travel Experiences

 World famous sites like the Pyramids of Giza and the Great Sphinx are peaceful, and it’s possible to see them without battling the tourist hordes.
 Souks are spacious, and many a bargain can be found.
 The Egyptian people are anxious to show off their country and greet visitors with their characteristic warmth.

-Whether you choose to travel through Egypt, independently, or with a well-established tour company like First Choice, there’s no doubt that you’ll be overwhelmed by the country’s myth, mystery, exotic sites and beautiful landscapes.
+Whether you choose to travel through Egypt, independently, or on a tour, there’s no doubt that you’ll be overwhelmed by the country’s myth, mystery, exotic sites and beautiful landscapes.

 Here, 5 top Egyptian travel experiences to dream about.